seth-shaw-unlv/claw-migrate-files-poc/README.md

 0. Copy the data directory to your drupal web root (e.g. in my tests the drupal web root is `/var/www/drupalvm/drupal/web` and the data directory is `/var/www/drupalvm/drupal/web/data`).
 0. Copy the migrate_cdm and unlv_image directories to your modules directory.
 0. Enable the modules.
 E.g. `drush en -y migrate_tools migrate_apollo`.
 0. Run the migration.
-E.g. `drush -l http://localhost:8000 mim --all`. *Note: drush must be run by the webserver user because the claw_file migration copies files to the "public://directory".
-E.g.* `sudo -u www-data drush -l http://localhost:8000 mim --all` *if you are using vagrant.*
+E.g. `drush -l http://localhost:8000 mim --userid=1 --all`. *Note: drush must be run by the webserver user because the claw_file migration copies files to the "public://directory".
+E.g.* `sudo -u www-data drush -l http://localhost:8000 mim --userid=1 --all` *if you are using vagrant.
+Also, the userid flag is specific to the migrate:import command, it provides the necessary user information to the JWT authentication to enable derivatives.*
-0. Generate service images. *Still addressing issues with service file generation.
-Until we figure out that problem you will need to do it yourself by going to the content page, selecting all the items you migrated, and then use the "Generate a service file from image preservation master".
-This will trigger both the service image and, as a chain reaction, the thumbnail generation.*
 0. See a wonderful list of the newly migrated images on your Drupal site's front page!

 # Combining People and Subject entities in a single column